LaurelineLogiaco/lab_compneuroCUAnschutz/projects/index.md

   [//]: # tooltip: Software, datasets, and more
 ---

-{% include icon.html icon="fa-solid fa-wrench" %}Researh directions
+# {% include icon.html icon="fa-solid fa-wrench" %} Researh directions

 Our efforts to make progress on understanding how the brain control movement follow a few main research directions.
 You can browse them below.